Moutoussamy/BankCustomersChurnPred/README.md

 ![donut_churn_percent](Results/donut_churn_percent.png)

 It appears that 20.4% of the customers left the bank in this dataset.
-We can see an over-representation of the retained costumers in this dataset, this imbalance can bias the modeling.
+We can see an over-representation of the retained customers in this dataset, this imbalance can bias the modeling.

 ### Categorical variables

 ![HeatMapCatFeatures](Results/HeatMapCatFeatures.png)

-Here, the catgorical variables gives us some interesting information:
+Here, the categorical variables gives us some interesting information:
 - The churn rate is higher for women than men
-- The churn rate is higher for the german costumers (highest churn rate).
+- The churn rate is higher for the german customers (highest churn rate).
 French and Spanish customers have the same churn rate.
 It could be interesting to put the spanish and the french in the same group
 - Having a credit is not key feature for the customer churn
 - As expected, non-active members present a higher chrun rate